-has demonstrated high yields of xylose and arabinose carbohydrates produced from DDG using dilute acid hydrolysis, producing upwards of 300 g of sugars per kg of dry DDG.
-They further demonstrated isolation and recovery of xylose in high quantities from the hydrosylate.^{37, 38} Cedar Rapids currently produces 540 million gallons of ethanol per year from the dry-grind process, which means approximately 1.8 million tons of DDGS is also produced.
-If 30% of DDGS can be converted to xylose and arabinose, this suggests 0.55 million tons of xylose and arabinose could be produced in Cedar Rapids annually.
-At \$2,000/ton for xylose, according to Biocore, a European research program dedicated to investigating second generation biofuels and biomass derived chemicals, 39 this represents an annual economic value of \$1.1 billion, which is approximately equivalent to the value of ethanol produced in Cedar Rapids.
-The \$2,000/ton price is likely assuming a high purity.
-Retail price for food grade xylose used as a sweetener is closer to \$1,000/ ton, which still represents a significant potential revenue.
+As DDGS is a high-volume, low-value product that is produced in Cedar Rapids and across the State of Iowa, it represents a potential source of low-cost feedstock for other applications than as animal feed.
+Although there do not appear to be commercialized processes for DDGS utilization other than animal feed, there are examples in the scientific literature of further processing DDGS into higher value products.
+Research from a group at the University of Louisville has demonstrated high yields of xylose and arabinose carbohydrates produced from DDG using dilute acid hydrolysis, producing upwards of 300 g of sugars per kilogram of dry DDG.
+They further demonstrated isolation and recovery of xylose in high quantities from the hydrosylate.^{45,46} Cedar Rapids currently produces 300 million gallons of ethanol per year from the dry-grind process, which means approximately a million tons of DDGS is also produced.
+If 30% of DDGS can be converted to xylose and arabinose, this suggests 0.31 million tons of xylose and arabinose could be produced in Cedar Rapids annually.
+At \$2,000 per ton for xylose, according to Biocore, a European research program dedicated to investigating second generation biofuels and biomass derived chemicals,47 this represents an annual economic value of \$620 million.
+The \$2,000 per ton price is likely assuming a high purity.
+Retail price for food grade xylose used as a sweetener is closer to \$1,000 per ton, which still represents a significant potential revenue.
 This supports the notion that further growth and development of the bioprocessing industry in Cedar Rapids is possible and that novel products and commercial practices can be established.